nbogie/p5-v1-js-typechecked-global-mode-starter/readme.md

     -   you can delete this folder if you like.
 It contains some longer p5.js examples that are intended:
         -   to help check that the type-checking is correctly set up.
         -   to show you how to do some useful things with jsdoc comments.
+        -   to give you some optional challenges to experiment with type-checked p5.

 ## About the template used